luzhengcd/Style-transfer/README.md

 There are two key parts in this project: transfer net and loss net.

 Transfer net is the neural network we need to train.
 Given a trained model, only a forward pass is needed to stylize any arbitrary picture.
 We follow []() to build the architecture of the transfer net (see figure 1).
-Comparing with the optimization-based approach proposed by .., the deep learning approach can achive millisecond style transfer with a single GPU without loss of visual quality of stylized output.
+Comparing with the optimization-based approach proposed by .., the deep learning approach can achive millisecond style transfer without loss of visual quality of stylized output on a single GPU.

-The
+The loss net is a pre-trained VGG16.
+VGG19 is also used in some researches.
+You can use either, but be careful that the content layer and style layer might be different for the two networks.

+## Reference